pglen/pydbase/README.md

   The index is recreated; as of the current file contents.
 This is useful if the index is lost (like copying the data only)

+ The command line utility's help response:

+Usage: pydebase.py [options] [arg_key arg_data]
+ Options: -h         help (this screen)
+          -V         print version        -|-  -q   quiet on -d         debug level (0-10)   -|-  -v   increment verbosity level -r         write random data    -|-  -w   write fixed record(s) -z         dump backwards(s)    -|-  -i   show deleted record(s) -U         Vacuum DB            -|-  -R   reindex / recover DB -I         DB Integrity check   -|-  -c   set check integrity flag -s         Skip count           -|-  -K   list keys only -y  key    find by key          -|-  -t  key    retrieve by key -o  offs   get data from offset -|-  -e  offs   delete at offset -u  rec    delete at position   -|-  -g  num    get number of recs.
+          -k  key    key to save          -|-  -a  str    data to save -n  num    number of records to write
+          -p  num    skip number of records on get
+          -l  lim    limit number of records on get
+          -x  max    limit max number of records to get -f  file   input or output file (default: 'data/pydbase.pydb') The default action is to dump records to screen in reverse order.
+On the command line, use quotes for multi word arguments.

   If there is a data file without the index, the re-indexing is called automatically.
-  In case of deleted data file, pydbase will recognize the dangling index and nuke it.
+  In case of deleted data file, pydbase will recognize the dangling index and nuke it byr renaming it to orgfilename.pidx.dangle ;

-  Note about the 'garbage' directory ... older stuff I tried; some are really useful; For instance take a look at the simplifier: an array of indexes to save offsets and lengths;
+  Note about the 'garbage' and 'old_tries' directory ... older stuff I tried;
-The simplifier makes one range out of overlapping or close to each other ranges. (min. dist=4)
+ some are really useful; For instance take a look at the simplifier: an array of indexes to save offsets and lengths; The simplifier makes one range out of overlapping or close to each other ranges. (min. dist=4)

 ### TODO

     Speed up by implementing this as a 'C' module

 ; EOF